 • Cadogan HallFelicity Kendal is one of Britain's best loved actresses, starring in popular shows like "The Good Life" and "Rosemary & Thyme".
 But has life been good to her?
 You can find out when journalist Rob McGibbon interviews her about her career on the stage and screen.

 to • Royal Albert HallIt might have been 18 years since Frankie Valli and The Four Seasons last played a concert in the UK, but thanks to the smash-hit musical "Jersey Boys" it seems like they've never been away.
 This eagerly awaited return will give fans a chance to hear songs like "Big Girls Don't Cry", "Walk Like A Man" and "December 1963 (Oh What A Night)".
-Frankie Valli And The Four Seasons will be coming to London on Wednesday 27th Jun, for a gig at the Royal Albert Hall.
+Catch Frankie Valli And The Four Seasons at the Royal Albert Hall in London, between the 26th and 27th June.

 to • WimbledonThis is the year...
 Can Andy Murray finally end 75 years of misery and become the first British player to walk away with the Wimbledon tennis title?
 Over half a million spectators will attend the All England Club to find out, and since there are only 500 tickets for the centre courts available, you will have to turn up seriously early to be certain of bagging a seat.